readyplayerme/rpm-unreal-webview/README.md

 ## Quick Start

 A demo map is included in the plugin for demonstrating how the **WebView** opens at runtime.
 It is located in the `RpmWebView\Content\Maps` folder.
+The webview will not run properly until the **Subdomain** of your application is set in the project settings.
+You can find them in **Ready Player Me Studio** website.
+The **Subdomain** should belong to the same application otherwise the webview will fail.
 To add the `RpmWebView` to your project simply copy the existing blueprint logic from the demo map into your project.

 **RpmWebViewWidget** is a widget that can be added to a map or another widget.